-Our email address has recently changed.
-We want to ensure you can connect with us when you need, so please update our contact information in case you need to reach us: email@example.com
+We want to ensure you can connect with us when you need, so please ensure our contact information is current in case you need to reach us: firstname.lastname@example.org

 DISCLAIMER: The appearance of hyperlinks does not constitute endorsement by U.S. Navy of non-U.S. Government sites, or the information, products, or services contained therein.
 U.S. Navy does not exercise editorial control over all of the information that you may find at these locations.